COVID-19 Vaccine Facts and FAQs

-During this challenging year, your dedication to our science-based practices in COVID-19 prevention and control, to those you serve, and to each other have kept our communities as safe as possible.
+During this time, your dedication to our science-based practices in COVID-19 prevention and control, to those you serve, and to each other have kept our communities as safe as possible.
 The safety and well-being of our associates and residents remains our highest priority.

-Below are facts to help inform your decision and Asbury’s COVID-19 vaccination policies.
+Below are facts to help inform your decision and Asbury’s COVID-19 vaccination policy.

 Vaccine Safety and Other FAQs

-*Sources include the CDC, FDA, and Pfizer and Moderna.
+*Sources include the CDC, FDA, Pfizer, Moderna, Johnson & Johnson.

 How was the vaccine tested for safety?